OrganiGram (OGI) to Release Earnings on Tuesday

-OrganiGram (TSE:OGI – Get Rating) will post its quarterly earnings results before the market opens on Tuesday, April 12th.
-Analysts expect OrganiGram to post earnings of C($0.03) per share for the quarter.
+OrganiGram (NASDAQ:OGI – Get Rating) will be releasing its earnings data before the market opens on Tuesday, April 12th.
+Analysts expect OrganiGram to post earnings of ($0.02) per share for the quarter.
+Persons interested in participating in the company’s earnings conference call can do so using this link.

-OrganiGram (TSE:OGI – Get Rating) last posted its quarterly earnings results on Tuesday, January 11th.
-The company reported C($0.03) earnings per share for the quarter, meeting analysts’ consensus estimates of C($0.03).
-The business had revenue of C$30.38 million during the quarter, compared to the consensus estimate of C$29.64 million.
+OrganiGram (NASDAQ:OGI – Get Rating) last released its earnings results on Tuesday, January 11th.
+The company reported ($0.03) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.03).
+The company had revenue of $24.18 million for the quarter, compared to analyst estimates of $23.38 million.
+OrganiGram had a negative net margin of 107.01% and a negative return on equity of 18.09%.
+On average, analysts expect OrganiGram to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 About OrganiGram (Get Rating)